-- Pupils should report bullying incidents to a member of staff or someone who they can trust. - Parents reporting any bullying incidents must use the attached form also available in the school office. - In cases of bullying, the incidents will be recorded by staff on the school system and addressed initially by the class teacher, followed by the SLT if an incident is not then resolved ultimately the Headteacher. - In cases of bullying, parents of the pupils accused of bullying will be informed and will as necessary be asked to come in to a meeting to discuss the problem. - Appropriate feedback will be given to parents reporting bullying in a timely manner. - The academy accepts that any child could display bullying behaviour, and our approach is to help those doing so to change their behaviour. - If necessary and appropriate, external agencies will be consulted to provide support.
+- Pupils should report bullying incidents to a member of staff or someone who they can trust. - Parents reporting any bullying incidents must use the attached form also available in the academy office. - In cases of bullying, the incidents will be recorded by staff on our behaviour system and addressed initially by the class teacher. - Our ABC policy will be implemented. - In cases of bullying, parents of the pupils accused of bullying will be informed in line with ABC. - Appropriate feedback will be given to parents reporting bullying in line with ABC. - The academy accepts that any child could display bullying behaviour, and our approach is to help those doing so to change their behaviour. - If necessary and appropriate, external agencies will be consulted to provide support.